mblayman/mattlayman.com/content/blog/2017-05-09-pythonic-code-using-standard-library.md

 and its rich functions and tools.
 In spite of that,
 Excel has limitations
-where a general progamming language like Python does not.
+where a general programming language like Python does not.